gadianton/so4t_tag_report/README.md

 When the script completes, it will indicate the CSV has been exported, along with the name of file.
 You can see an example of what the output looks like [here](https://github.com/jklick-so/so4t_tag_report/blob/main/Examples/tag_metrics.csv).

 ## Advanced Usage

-There are two additional arguments you can add to the command line: `--days` and `--no-api`.
+There are some additional arguments you can add to the command line to customize the script's behavior, which are described below.
 All arguments (and instructions) can also be found by running the `--help` argument: `python3 so4t_tag_report.py --help`

+### `--no-api` and `--days`

 By default, the CSV report aggregates all historical data for the tags.
 If you'd like to filter this based on a certain amount of history, the `--days` argument can be used to indicate how many days of history you want to use for the CSV report.
 If you wanted to pull just the last 90 days worth of data, it would look like this:
 `python3 so4t_tag_report.py --url "https://SUBDOMAIN.stackenterprise.co" --key "YOUR_KEY" --token "YOUR_TOKEN" --days 90`

-In conjunction with the `--days` argument, `--no-api` allows you to use leverage preexisting JSON data from an earlier series of API calls (via this script).
+In conjunction with the `--days` argument, `--no-api` allows you to use leverage preexisting JSON data from previous execution of this script.
 This is significantly faster than running all the API calls again; in fact, it's nearly instantaneous.
-If you were looking to generate tag metrics based on a variety of time ranges (via `--days`), using the `--no-api` argument would sigificantly speed up the process.
+If you were looking to generate tag metrics based on a variety of time ranges (via `--days`), using the `--no-api` argument sigificantly speeds up the process.

 Example:
 * You generate an initial CSV report via the Basic Usage instructions: `python3 so4t_tag_report.py --url "https://SUBDOMAIN.stackenterprise.co" --key "YOUR_KEY" --token "YOUR_TOKEN"`